 Benjamin Driscoll, in “December 2032: The Green Morning,” arrives on Mars barely able to breathe its thin air.
-He refuses to be sent home and is inspired to create more oxygen by planting trees and grass, becoming a “Johnny Appleseed” of sorts.
-As he plants tree after tree, he is aware that his chest and lungs are adapting to the Martian atmosphere and we are left to wonder if he is going to pay an unintended consequence.
+He refuses to be sent home.
+Instead, he creates more oxygen by planting trees and grass, becoming a “Johnny Appleseed” of sorts.
+While planting trees, he becomes aware that his chest and lungs are adapting to the Martian atmosphere.
+And the reader wonders if he will pay an unintended consequence.

 In “August 2033: Night Meeting” Tomás Gomez meets a Martian he cannot touch in the “hills between time” and learns not to ask what is future and what is past.

-The owner of the food stand at the crossroads misunderstands what the Martian in his machine is trying to tell him, makes a decision based on that misperception, and pays the price.
+The owner of the food stand at the crossroads misunderstands what the Martian in his machine is trying to tell him.
+And when he makes a decision based on that misperception, he pays the price.

-Some of the characters in the book are genuinely trying to do the right thing, others are out for vengeance.
-Every one is powerful.
+While some of the characters in the book are genuinely trying to do the right thing, others are out for vengeance.
+Everyone is powerful.
 As a whole, the book evokes a hauntingly mournful, yet hopeful, feeling that stuck with me long after I finished reading.

 How the Red Planet Is Portrayed

-There is very little detailed description of any kind in the Martian Chronicles.
+Don’t expect detailed description in the Martian Chronicles.
 The planet is hot and dry and mostly barren.
 Houses of crystal pillars, fossil seas, canals, and distant mountains are usually unimportant except as props.
 The emotional resonance is what matters in this book.
 And Mr. Bradbury delivers plenty in that area.
 You feel how ancient Mars is, how time is different there, and how silently the planet waits.
 You understand that man will renew Mars . . . for a time.
 You also understand man’s time on Mars is just a piece of the planet’s history, that it will wait, silently, for all time.

 About Ray Bradbury

-Ray Bradbury (August 1920 – June 2012) ended his formal education when he graduated from high school and began selling newspapers by day and writing at night.
+Ray Bradbury (August 1920 – June 2012) ended his formal education when he graduated from high school.
+He began selling newspapers by day and writing at night.
 During almost seventy years of writing, he had more than five hundred works published.
 But he didn’t just write novels, short stories, and essays, he produced an animated film, wrote plays and screenplays, was a creative consultant for the 1964 New York World’s Fair, and created interior metaphors for the Spaceship Earth display at Epcot Center, Disney.
-The Martian Chronicles is only one book by Bradbury that you might recognize.
-Other iconic titles include The Illustrated Man, Fahrenheit 451, and Something Wicked This Way Comes.
-You can find a more complete list of his books here.
+Other iconic titles by Ray Bradbury include The Illustrated Man, Fahrenheit 451, and Something Wicked This Way Comes.
+You can find a complete list of his books here.

 # # #